Braids and linked periodic orbits of disc homeomorphisms: Final remarks

 \section{Final remarks}

 We propose an algorithm of linked periodic orbits of orientation-preserving disc homeomorphisms, relying on Jiang-Zheng's theorem on forced extensions and Guaschi's formula on the linking number of braids.
-Both of them are essentially refinements of Nielsen fixed point theory \cite{J1}.
+The former is obtained by analyzing fixed point classes of the induced map on the symmetric product space of the punctured disc, while the later comes from translating the linking information of the strands to coordinates of the fixed point classes.
+Both of them are essentially refinements of {\it Nielsen fixed point theory} \cite{J1}.

 It is natural to seek linked periodic orbits on other surfaces, such as the annulus, torus, and hyperbolic surfaces.
 However, the braid type theory of surface braids is almost an unknown world.
-Besides, the forcing relation on the annulus is described mainly by rotation sets, in stead of conjugacy classes of braids \cite{Boy2, GarM}.
+Besides, the forcing relation on the annulus is related to rotation sets \cite{Boy2, GarM}.

+Here are two facts coming from the {\it template theory} of $3$-dimensional flows.
+Philip Holmes and R. F. Williams in 1985 pointed out that suspensions of Smale horseshoe have closed orbits which are linked torus knots \cite{HolW}.
+Later, Holmes showed that any two closed orbits of suspensions of the Josephson equation

+are linked \cite{Hol}.
+Consequently, we have the following proposition. \begin{proposition} (1) Systems containing Smale horseshoe have non-simple linked periodic orbits.

+(2) Any two periodic orbits of the Poincar\'e map of the Josephson equation are linked. \end{proposition}

 If one fixes an area form on a compact surface, then after perturbing one can choose a monotone symplectomorphism as the representative in each mapping class \cite{S}.
-This leads the symplectic Floer homology, whose chain complex is generated by non-degenerate fixed points.
+This leads the {\it symplectic Floer homology}, whose chain complex is generated by non-degenerate fixed points.
 The structure of the symplectic Floer homology of all the three Nielsen-Thurston types is clear \cite{Gau, CC, N}.
 More generally, we want to know what can the variants of Floer theory do about linked periodic orbits, including the periodic Floer homology \cite{HS} and the braid Floer homology \cite{VGVW}.

-\begin{ack} The author would like to thank Prof. XueZhi Zhao at Capital Normal University and JianLu Zhang at AMSS for discussions, Jun Wang at Hebei Normal University for the help on references, and Prof. JianZhong Pan and Yang Su at AMSS for their encouragement. \end{ack}
+\begin{ack} The author would like to thank Prof. XueZhi Zhao at Capital Normal University and JianLu Zhang at AMSS for discussions, Jun Wang at Hebei Normal University for the help on references, and Prof. JianZhong Pan and Yang Su at AMSS for their encouragement.
+The author also would like to thank the referee for carefully reading the manuscript and helpful comments. \end{ack}